When quantum resources backfire: Non-gaussianity and symplectic coherence in noisy bosonic circuits

 \subsection{Useful decompositions of bosonic channels}

-As detailed in the preliminaries in Section \ref{appsec:bosonic_prelims}, this work deals with noisy bosonic circuits consisting of Gaussian unitary gates and cubic phase gates and we model interaction with the environment using the thermal loss channel.
+As detailed in the preliminaries in Section \ref{appsec:bosonic_prelims}, this work deals with noisy bosonic circuits consisting of Gaussian unitary gates and cubic phase gates and we model the interaction with the environment using a thermal loss channel.